yoriiis/svg-chunk-webpack-plugin/README.md

 ![GitHub Workflow Status (branch)](https://img.shields.io/github/actions/workflow/status/yoriiis/svg-chunk-webpack-plugin/build.yml?branch=master&style=for-the-badge) [![Coverage Status](https://img.shields.io/coveralls/github/yoriiis/svg-chunk-webpack-plugin?style=for-the-badge)](https://coveralls.io/github/yoriiis/svg-chunk-webpack-plugin?branch=master) ![Node.js](https://img.shields.io/node/v/svg-chunk-webpack-plugin?style=for-the-badge)

-> Generate SVG sprites according to entrypoint dependencies.
-Each page only imports its own svgs, wrapped as a sprite and optimized by svgo.
+Generate SVG sprites according to entrypoint dependencies.
+Each page only imports its own svgs, wrapped as a sprite and optimized by SVGO.

-The SvgChunkWebpackPlugin creates optimized SVG sprites, according to Webpack's entrypoints.
+The `svg-chunk-webpack-plugin` creates optimized SVG sprites, according to Webpack's entrypoints.
 Each sprite contains only the SVG dependencies listed on its entrypoints to improved code splitting, even on SVG files.

-The plugin includes the popular [svgo](https://github.com/svg/svgo) package to generates clean and optimized SVG sprites.
+The plugin includes the popular [SVGO](https://github.com/svg/svgo) package to generates clean and optimized SVG sprites.

 Code splitting is the key to deliver files without any content that is unused by the pages.
 It already exists for CSS, Javascript and now for SVG files with this plugin.